 Vehicle Code Section 22108 requires a driver to signal continuously for the last 100 feet traveling before making a turn.
 A driver must give either an electrical or hand turn signal if there is another vehicle nearby that may be affected by the turning movement.
 This requirement also applies if you are changing lanes if there is anyone behind you in any lane traveling in your direction.

-A correctable violation, aka Fix-It ticket, can be dismissed if action is taken on them prior to the court date.
+A correctable violation, aka a Fix-It Ticket, can be dismissed if action is taken on them prior to the court date.
 For example, citations issued for expired registration or no insurance can be dismissed if the driver can show the court proof that they actually had registration or insurance on the date they received the ticket.
 A driver that is cited for driving without a valid California driver's license can have that charged dismissed if he/she subsequently obtains a license.
 Other correctable tickets include equipment violations, such as a broken light or dark window tint, that the vehicle owner can take to a law enforcement inspection office and have signed off to show that the violation no longer exists.
 Once the proof of correction is provided to the court the violation is dismissed (upon payment of a $25 dismissal fee).

 CONTACT A LOS ANGELES TRAFFIC ATTORNEY